Your workers comp benefits are designed to replace your income…

 Collecting federal SSDI payments in addition to workers’ compensation?
 This is where things get a little more complicated.

-You can collect both SSDI and workers’ comp benefits at the same time.
-However, you will not collect both benefits in full.
+You can collect both Social Security and workers’ comp benefits at the same time.
+However, you will not collect both disability benefits and workers comp benefits in full.
 Depending on what state you live in, either your workers’ comp or social security benefits will be reduced so that you are not collecting more than 80% of your Average Weekly Wage between the two programs.